-- (i) If the firm is subject to a binding credit constraint, its debt is decreasing in the workers' bargaining power α , workers' seniority θ and public insurance coverage γ . - (ii) The sensitivity of debt to the firm's expected resources $\bar{R}/2$ is also decreasing in α , θ and γ if the equilibrium wage is increasing in \bar{R} .
+- (i) If the firm is subject to a binding credit constraint, its debt is decreasing in the workers' bargaining power α , workers' seniority θ and public insurance coverage γ . - (ii) The change in debt in response to a change in the firm's expected resources $\overline{R}/2$ is also decreasing in α , θ and γ if the equilibrium wage is increasing in \overline{R} .